omidfarhang/omid.dev/content/posts/2012-08-02-ladies-with-few-clothes-tend-to-cause-a-lot-of-trouble-on-pcs-and-now-on-android-devices-too.en.md

 Contact information contains the physical address of this company.
 According to this, Carmunity is located in Bremen, Mary-Astell-Str.
 2. If you google this address you can find that another German company called **Displayboy** has the same physical address.
 What do we know about this organization?
 Well, here are some quotes from their web site displayboy.com (no German version, only English):

-_&#8220;Welcome to DisplayBoy &#8211; the leading provider for adult affiliate marketing in the mobile Internet.&#8221;_
+_“Welcome to DisplayBoy &#8211; the leading provider for adult affiliate marketing in the mobile Internet.”_

 __

-_&#8220;Right now, between 5%-10% adult website users are surfing sites with mobile phones.
+_“Right now, between 5%-10% adult website users are surfing sites with mobile phones.
 With Displayboy you can convert your existing mobile traffic in a snap.
-It's easy, simple and reliable.&#8221;_
+It's easy, simple and reliable.”_

 <a href="http://lh5.ggpht.com/-FQTyANQE_-U/UBqFcM8G8cI/AAAAAAAAGvc/NkQQjsZaEp8/s1600-h/208193740%25255B3%25255D.png" target="_blank"><img title="208193740" border="0" alt="208193740" src="http://lh6.ggpht.com/-68TnGswXUIo/UBqFfbsOieI/AAAAAAAAGvk/kLtHurrQXGw/208193740_thumb%25255B1%25255D.png?imgmax=800" width="438" height="356" /></a>